roninprogrammer/Official-AFC-Merchandise-App/README.md

 -   Projects Structure

-In the downloaded folder you will found 1 folder called Econix and into it you will find client and src folder
+In the downloaded folder you will found 1 folder called backend and into it you will find client and src folder

 -   *client*